Preparing for the curve ball scenario.

-Working in shifts of two, we listen closely to what each other is saying and call out questions or information in response to what we hear.
+Working in shifts of three, we listen closely to what each other is saying and call out questions or information in response to what we hear.
 We are literally a second set of ears for each other.
 Our crews, first responders, sending and receiving hospital teams and all those linked into Boston’s critical care service delivery continuum can’t do their jobs to the best of their ability unless we do our job to the best of ours.

 That said, after every mission we follow up with all involved parties.
 We ask, “Was the estimated time of arrival accurate?”
 “How about the information and decisions we made?”
 “Is there anything we could have done better?”
 Continuous improvement and focus on reliability is the only way to make sure we continue to deliver the highest quality, critical care transport service.

-Our communications center is staffed by two communications specialists at all times: 24 hours a day, 7 days a week.
+Our communications center is staffed by three communications specialists at all times: 24 hours a day, 7 days a week.
 Each professional must have extensive experience in EMS communications and be a nationally registered EMT.
 All of our specialists have at least 10 years of experience.